 - Ni Hao, Kai-Lan: Though not an ending theme, Kai-Lan sings one last reprise of the episode's moral jingle before proceeding to Thanking the Viewer followed by her Signing Off Catchphrase.

 - The Octonauts: Each episode ends with "Creature Report", a marching theme summarizing all the information learned about the creature featured in the episode.
-However, specials such as the film Octonauts & the Caves of Sea Actun drop the Creature Report segment and associated song.
+However, specials such as the film Octonauts & the Caves of Sea Actun and recent airings on CBeebiesnote drop the Creature Report segment and associated song.

 - PAW Patrol: This kind of song plays at the end of every show.
 It's praising the dogs for doing a good job and saving the day.
 However, after Season One, the lyrics were removed and an instrumental plays instead over the final scene.
 The lyrics: